We have answered a few frequently asked questions regarding our services.

 Are kids welcome in services?

 Absolutely.
 We firmly believe that kids should be welcomed in our services, especially during this unique time.
-During the service we’ll have a special mini-lesson, a kids ministry video kids can watch during the service, and activity pages kids can work on during the service.
+We provide activity pages for kids during the service and a small prize at the end of the service.

 How can I prepare for bringing my kids to services?